 All material information, i.e., anything that could potentially affect share price, shall be publicly disclosed.
 Other information that shall always be disclosed includes remuneration (including stock options) of all directors and senior management corporate strategy, and off balance sheet transactions.
 The Board shall commit at all times to fully disclose material information dealings.
-As a general rule, no director, officer, staff or employee of the Company may communicate material non-public information about the Company to any person, unless the Company is ready to simultaneously disclose the material non-public information to the Philippine Stock Exchange, except when disclosure is made to: (a) a person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and, (b) a person who agrees in writing to maintain in strict confidence the disclosure of material non-public information ahead of the general public to securities analysts, institutional investors or other third parties who do not fall under (a) and (b) is strictly prohibited.
+As a general rule, no director, officer, staff or employee of the Company may communicate material non-public information about the Company to any person, unless the Company is ready to simultaneously disclose the material non-public information to the Philippine Stock Exchange, except when disclosure is made to: (a) a person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and, (b) a person who agrees in writing to maintain in strict confidence the disclosed material information and will not take advantage of it for his personal gain.
+Furthermore, selective disclosure of material non-public information ahead of the general public to securities analysts, institutional investors or other third parties who do not fall under (a) and (b) is strictly prohibited.